transdryad/chime-lang/README.md

+# **Chime-Lang**
 A primitive interpreted language from midi files (known to fully support MuseScore midi export).

+Copyright 2025 Hazel Viswanath \<viswanath.hazel@gmail.com>.
+Licensed under GPL 3 or above.

+Chime-Lang is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Chime-Lang is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See LICENSE in the project root for more details.

+You should have received a copy of the GNU General Public License along with Chime-Lang.
+If not, see <https://www.gnu.org/licenses/>.

+The GPL also applies to the files within the test directory.

+## Language Reference:
-Language Reference: (note that all sharps are referred to by their enharmonic equivalent - so instead of C#5, Db5)
+(note that all sharps are referred to by their enharmonic equivalent - so instead of C#5, Db5)

 Chords are considered to be any notes that begin at the exact same time, not notes that are playing together eventually.
 Chords can be spread across different tracks and instruments.
 Duplicate notes in a chord are ignored.